learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 # A Note on This Guide

 We've been introduced to the concept of test driven development and reading and understanding RSpec tests before.
-You've been reading these tests for a while now, but TDD is a big topic and we're going to take a cloer look at it here.
+You've been reading these tests for a while now, but TDD is a big topic and we're going to take a closer look at it here.

 You're still not being asked to write your own tests.
 We're simply aiming to understand the purpose of tests and understand how to read RSpec tests better.